General Eisenhower Statue at Eisenhower Presidential Library

 The first floor is a working library open for research for everything from writing projects, genealogy, essays, theses, and books.
 Find out more here about how to schedule a time to visit the library for research.
 The Eisenhower Library houses 26 million pages of historical records and papers, 335,000 photographs, 768,000 feet of original films, and 70,000 artifacts relating to the president.

 The second floor of the Library offers changing exhibits relating to topics and issues that intersect with Eisenhower’s life.
-When you visit, you’ll see an exhibit called “19 & 52: Women Unite for Ike”.
-It’s about how this president was impacted by the 19th Amendment and Women’s right to vote.
+You’ll see an exhibit about how this president was impacted by the 19th Amendment and Women’s right to vote.

 Place of Meditation (Burial Site)